NeuralLabIITGuwahati/CorrCA-application-on-a-P300-based-EEG-Dataset-/README.md

 2. Signal processing toolbox
 3. All the datasets must be in the same folders where all the .m files and channel location files exist.
 4. Use [1]'s proceesure to extract and filter the single trials of EEG data.
-5. Downlaod EEG data from http://bci.epfl.ch/p300 and codes.
+5. Downlaod EEG data from http://bci.epfl.ch/p300 and relevant codes.

 The code is illustrated with a P300 data set recorded during an OddBall paradigm [1].